What is Huntington’s Disease?

 This is the sole focus of the End Huntington’s Disease Foundation.
 The eradication of HD through preventative measures.
 End HD will sponsor the following procedures in at-risk individuals.

-Your donation can not only impact someone now, but impact individuals for generations to come.
+Your donation will not only impact individuals now but also generations to come.